robsontissiano/golang-restufull-scredule/README.md

 # golang-restufull-scredule
-A Schedule made with GO lang, using the restfull pattern
+One Schedule made with GO lang, using the restful pattern